 A: First, begin by reading the Will or Trust thoroughly.
 A well-written document will contain specific instructions for the Executor or Trustee to follow.
-An attorney or other Estate/Trust professional can be contacted to explain the duties and responsibilities that apply under the Will or Trust and local law and guide you through the process.
+An attorney or other Estate/Trust professional can be contacted to explain the duties and responsibilities that apply to the Will and/or Trust and state laws that must be followed.
 It’s often not that hard.

 If you are willing to make the time commitment and seek professional assistance when you need it, you should be able to handle the job.
 The size of the Estate or Trust, how complex it is and your level of knowledge in handling financial matters will determine to what extent you will need help from an attorney, CPA or other professional.

 Q: My Executor refuses to contact me.
-Do I have any legal recourse to force him into his obligations?
+Do I have legal recourse to force him or her to do their job?

 A: Absolutely.
 New Jersey Estate and Probate laws require an Executor to provide a beneficiary with an accounting and information concerning the administration of the Estate.
 I suggest you call me to set up an appointment to learn about the specific state statutes that require this and bring it to the attention of the Executor.
-In extreme situations, you may have to compel the Executor to provide you with this information through the Superior Court by filing an Order to Show Cause against the Executor.
+In extreme situations, you may have to take legal action to compel the Executor to provide you with this information through the Superior Court.
+It begins with filing an Order to Show Cause against the Executor.
 This process always works.

-Q: Can the Executor/Trustee who resigns choose who takes over his/her duties when he/she cannot or will not fulfill their obligation, or will a judge decide who takes over?
+Q: Can the Executor/Trustee who resigns select his or her replacement when he/she cannot or will not fulfill their obligation, or will a judge decide who takes over?
 For example: can the person named as Executor choose a family member as substitute Executor/Trustee or will the judge choose to appoint a bank Trustee who will possibly deplete the funds of a long term (28 years) Trust?

 A: The answer begins with a review of the Last Will or Trust.
 You must first look at the Will to see if an alternate Executor is named.
 If no alternate is named in the Will, then a court will name a successor.
 The court will typically name a family member, but sometimes will appoint a bank if the bank is willing to serve and family members can’t agree upon a replacement.

 A: An Executor/Trustee has a duty to preserve and make all assets productive for the benefit of all beneficiaries.
-This means that you have a duty to charge your brother rent because he is benefiting from the property and you and the other beneficiaries are not.
-One way to handle this is to deduct from his share the fair market rent for the period he occupies the house from your mother’s date of death.
+This means that you have a duty to charge your brother fair market rent because he is benefiting from the property and you and the other beneficiaries are not.
+One way to handle this is to deduct from his share the fair market rent for the period he occupies the house from the date of your mother’s death.
 You should, however, inform him of the rent (which should be a reasonable fair market value) and his method of payment.
 Again, you are responsible to all beneficiaries and cannot allow one to benefit to the detriment of the others.

 Q: My grandfather recently died.
 He supported himself by buying high-risk mortgages.
 Now we have mortgages that have 20 and 30 years left to pay, five heirs, and we don’t know what to do.
 Should we resell the mortgages and split the proceeds and be done with it?
 Can we assign the mortgages to an LLC we may create to take ownership and have the mortgages pay automatically to an account that will disperse the funds to the LLC and from there have the LLC disperse to the beneficiaries?
 It’s a mess.
 Please help!

-Q: The Estate is worth about $2 million.
+Q: The Estate is worth about 2 million dollars.
 There is a Will naming about 12 beneficiaries.
 There is no litigation.
 Two years have already passed since the decedent died and no settlement has been reached.
-How long should probate of an estate of this size and number of beneficiaries take?
+How long should probate of an estate this size and number of beneficiaries take?

 Q: If cemetery lots were owned by the decedent, and they are sold by the three children, must the monies received be split among all those named in the Will?
 Our lawyer told us only the house is considered part of the Estate – not the personal belongings inside, etc. There was another person named in the Will besides the three children.
 Therefore, we need to know this information about the cemetery lots in order to follow the law.